mbellehumeur/SlicerCastInterface/README.md

 Resource servers subscribe to all user topics for status-request and dicom/nifti events.
 They send binary results back to the user through the hub.
 In the default example, Total Segmentator and  IDC Claude skill is used to provide the added functionality to the desktop integration.

-Since these resources do not log in as a user, they need a *resource server entry* in the authorization server.
+Since these resources do not log in as a user, they need a *resource server entry* in the customer's authorization server.
 This provides a client id and client secret.
-For the cast extension hub, these must be configured in the environment variables of the hub for the resource to connect successfully.
+For the cast extension hub, they must be configured in the environment variables of the hub for the resource to connect successfully.

 ![resource servers](CastInterface/docs/images/ResourceServerFeature.png)